TUTORIAL 1: BOLD-CVR based on computer controlled CO2 stimulus

 % Set the location for the end-tidal data

-opts.seqpath = 'ADDPATH\traces\';
+opts.seqpath = 'ADDPATH to DATA\traces';

 %!!!! if input data is type int16/int32 (sometimes in SIEMENS data) then

-%use the loadImagedata function !!!!
+%use the loadImagedata function for all images including masks!!!!

 % Load motion corrected data